peter/jsonapitest/README.md

 ## Assert: type

-As complement/alternative to schema assertions you can use Haskell style type assertions from the [type-check](https://github.com/gkz/type-check) library like this:
+As complement/alternative to schema assertions you can use type assertions from the [assert-duck-type](https://github.com/peter/assert-duck-type) library like this:

 ```javascript
 {